 The company has also invested in wind energy with 360 Texas facilities receiving wind-generated power from Duke Energy’s Notrees Wind Farm.
 In 2009, Walmart purchased more than 180 million kilowatts of renewable wind energy at these Texas locations.
 The company will continue its partnership with Duke Energy through 2012 with plans to explore wind and other renewable energy technologies.

 Walmart’s commitment to green building extends beyond the United States.
 The 2010 sustainability report also highlights energy efficiency efforts underway around the world including a green wall on a retail store in Brazil, a green roof on a new store in Chile, and a low-carbon store model in the United Kingdom.

 Of course Walmart’s sustainability report goes beyond energy-efficient buildings.
 The company also highlights its fleet efficiency, waste reduction efforts, the Sustainable Product Index, and much more.
-Download the entire report for more information: Walmart Global Sustainability Report – 2010 Progress Update
+Download the entire report for more information: Walmart Global Sustainability Report – 2010 Progress Update (PDF).

 Also on MNN:

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.